ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 -  Battery Monitor

-Do NOT use the Initial Configuration tab to setup the Battery Monitor for the newer Chibios boards.
+Do NOT use the SETUP tab to setup the Battery Monitor for the newer Chibios boards.
 These boards have the default configuration already loaded when installing the firmware.
 You will probably have to slightly adjust the :ref:`BATT_AMP_OFFSET<BATT_AMP_OFFSET>` and :ref:`BATT_AMP_PERVLT<BATT_AMP_PERVLT>`